IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Justification: To supply the project room in Holmes Hall 450 with equipment to recreate instructional lab assignments or construct test circuits.
 * Estimated number of students impacted: ~50

-### Office Chairs
+### Chairs
-Ergonomic furniture for student use.
+Ergonomic furniture consisting of 6 office chairs and 4 lab bench chairs

 * Quantity: 10
 * Total Price: $1500